 safety, risk, danger

-Not enough research has been done to determine if there are side effects from excess ingestion.
+Not enough research has been done to determine if there are side effects or risk from excess ingestion.
 Perhaps there could be slight distortion in vision if too high amounts are consumed which may interfere with the proper balance in the retina of zeaxanthin, lutein, and other carotenoids and substances necessary for optimal vision health.

 Food sources of zeaxanthin